Ieshu/S3_GLUE_ETL/README.md

 1. Create S3 bucket and upload data into the S3 bucket using python.

-2.AWS Glue cralwer is created and along with that AWS Glue Database and Table is also created.
+2. AWS Glue cralwer is created and along with that AWS Glue Database and Table is also created.

 3. The crawler extarcts the data from S3 path and populates the Glue table.